2025–26 ŠK Slovan Bratislava season

-The 2025–26 season is the 107th season in the history of ŠK Slovan Bratislava, and the club's 20th consecutive season in Slovak First Football League.
-In addition to the domestic league, the team is scheduled to participate in the Slovak Cup and the UEFA Champions League after winning the Slovak League title for the seventh time in a row.
+The 2025–26 season was the 107th season in the history of ŠK Slovan Bratislava, and the club's 20th consecutive season in Slovak First League.
+In addition to the domestic league, the club participated in the Slovak Cup, the UEFA Champions League, the UEFA Europa League and the UEFA Conference League, after winning the Slovak League title for the seventh time in a row.